St Oswald's Church, Padgate

-St Oswald's Church is an active Roman Catholic church in the Padgate suburb of Warrington, Cheshire, England.
-The parish was founded by Benedictine monks from Ampleforth Abbey, it is now served by clergy from the Roman Catholic Archdiocese of Liverpool.
+St Oswald's Church is a Roman Catholic church in the Padgate suburb of Warrington, Cheshire, England.
+The parish was founded by Benedictine monks from Ampleforth Abbey, and it is now served by clergy from the Roman Catholic Archdiocese of Liverpool.

 History

 The parish was established from St Mary's Church, Warrington by Fr.
 Thomas Austin Hind O.S.B, a Warringtonian by birth, who is credited with conceiving the idea to build the church and to have chosen the dedication to St Oswald of Northumbria.
 On 1 July 1924, Archbishop Keating of Liverpool give permission for the formation of this, the fourth Benedictine parish in Warrington: the others being St. Albans (1755); St.Mary's (1877) and St. Benedict's (1902).
 The parish was served by the clergy of St Mary's Church, Warrington until it became an independent parish on 24 July 1929.